swt30/waterworlds-paper/waterworlds.md

 ## Equation of state

-As the goal of this study was to investigate thermal effects, we required a temperature-dependent equation of state for water.
+As the goal of this study was to investigate thermal effects, we required a temperature dependent equation of state for water.
 This allowed us to treat thermal expansion self-consistently in our models.
 We synthesized an equation of state for water from the best available experimental and theoretical data over a wide range of pressure and temperature.